akhtarnabeel/ecoforecastCS/README.md

 ![alt text](screenshots/json.png)

-5.After submitting code, user will be redirected to the logs page where they can see the all the old results.
+5.After submitting code, user will be redirected to the logs page where they can see all the old results.
 On completion of each code execution the results will appear here.

 ![alt text](screenshots/logs.png)